 Cell Assessment.
 At the laboratory, a hematopathologist examines the blood, bone marrow and cerebrospinal fluid samples.
-A "hematopathologist" is a doctor who has special training in identifying blood diseases by examining cells under a microscope.
+A hematopathologist is a doctor who has special training in identifying blood diseases by examining cells under a microscope and performing other specialized tests on the blood and bone marrow samples.

-The hematopathologist examines the cells under a microscope to determine their size, shape and type, and to identify other cell features (see Figure 3 on page 10).
-The percentage of blast cells in the bone marrow and blood is another important finding.
-In individuals without leukemia, there are typically no blast cells in the blood, and no more than 5 percent of the cells in the bone marrow are blast cells.
-In some types of AML, a diagnosis of AML requires a finding of at least 20 percent myeloblasts in the bone marrow.
+The hematopathologist examines the cells under a microscope to determine their size, shape and type, and to identify other cell features (see Figure 3 on page 12).
+The percentage of cells in the bone marrow and blood that are blast cells is another important finding.
+In individuals without leukemia, there are typically no blast cells in the blood, and no more than 5 percent of the cells in the bone marrow are (normal) blast cells.

+In some types of AML, a diagnosis of AML requires finding at least 20 percent myeloblasts in the bone marrow.
 In certain cases, AML can also be diagnosed when the percentage of myeloblasts is less than 20 percent, if the myeloblasts have a chromosomal change or genetic mutation typically found in a specific type of AML.